-Imagine for a moment Jerry Seinfeld walking into your office and saying, “You need a content marketing strategy and I’m here for the day to help you come up with some ideas.”
+Imagine for a moment Jerry Seinfeld walking into your office and saying, “You need a content marketing plan and I’m here for the day to help you come up with some ideas.”

 Believe it or not, for the majority of businesses out there, that day spent with Mr. Seinfeld would have little to no impact at all (other than a sore stomach from laughing so much).

-He has an amazing ability to speak in terms that people can understand.
+He, and of course his writing team, have an amazing ability to speak in terms that people can understand.

 “Seinfeld” was a self-described show about nothing.
-But the content was frequently written about the day-to-day lives and experiences of the writers and creators.
+However, the content was frequently written about the day-to-day lives and experiences of the writers and creators.
 For example, George’s storyline in “The Revenge” episode is loosely based on Larry David’s experience at Saturday Night Live.

 People understood what they were talking about because they had similar experiences.
-It wasn’t a show about nothing – it was a show about everything.
+It wasn’t a show about nothing.
+It was a show about everything!

 What does this mean for your business?

-Be specific and be brief: “Jerry, here’s what we have…here’s what it will do for our customers…here’s what we want them to do next.”
+Be specific and be brief: “Imaginary Jerry, here’s what we do…here’s what it will do for our customers…here’s what we want them to do next.”
 That’s it!
 Simply tell him what solution you are providing or what problem you are solving for your customers.
-Then tell him what you want your customers to do next (also known as a “call-to-action”).
+After that, tell him what you want your customers to do next (also known as a “call-to-action”).
 For example, do you want them to sign up for your list?
 Set up a consultation?
 Download your eBook?
 Call for a quote?

-Step 7: Last but not least, make sure you are giving the right content, at the right time, to the right person.
+Last but not least, make sure you are giving the right content, at the right time, to the right person.
 (Also known as Context Marketing)

 To your continued success,